gataca-io/gataca.io/content/posts/here-s-what-the-new-eidas-proposal-really-means-for-the-ssi-community-in-6-key-points.md

 >
 > (b) under a mandate from a Member State;
 >
-> (c) independently but recognised by a Member State.
+> (c) independently but recognised by a Member State."

 A Member State could therefore choose one of three paths: to provide their own Wallet, either via (a) an in-house development or (b) mandating the task to a specific (public or private) Wallet provider, or (c) creating an open market for private Wallet providers and certify a number of solutions.